vega/vega-lite/docs/transform.md

 Show when filterNull is off and some "null" points will fall on the zero -->

-### `calculate`
+### Formula for `calculate`

-New fields can be calculated from from the existing data using `transform`'s `calculate` property, which contains an array of formula objects.
+`transform`'s '`calculate` property contains an array of formula object for deriving new fields in the dataset.
 Each formula object has two properties:

 | Property      | Type          | Description    |
 | :------------ |:-------------:| :------------- |